 My personal take-aways

-Given Anders Ericsson’s background and his pioneer status when it comes to human performance, it’d be foolish to skip this book for others about the subject.
-If you’re interested in learning about this topic, this should be your first stop, not your last.
+Given Anders Ericsson’s background and his pioneer status when it comes to human performance, it’d be foolish to skip Peak for other books about the subject.
+Peak: Secrets from the New Science of Expertise should be your number one, go-to book about deliberate practice.
+If you’re interested in learning about this topic, make it your first stop, not your last.

 What else can you learn from the blinks?